zhangtrex/popcorn/README.txt

 - Add the auth token returned as an Authorization header with value: Token <enter token>
 - Call the endpoint http://127.0.0.1:8000/new_comment/ with the following body fields: mid(int, foreign key), content(string)

+9. Role Base Access Control
+- In our application we have two authorized roles: Admin and Regular.
+The admin users will be entitled to perform more actions than the regular users.
+- Users without an account will only be able to call a small subset of api endpoints.
+- When signing up with an account, specify your accessLevel.
+The Admin access level is mapped to 1, and the Normal User access level is mapped to 0.
+- MovieView, MovieSingleView, GenreView, MovieGenreView, MovieAvgStarsView, UserView, MovieCommentsView, MoviePopularView: These views and their associated endpoints don't require any authentication and authorization.
+Thus, all users can make these requests.
+- NewMovieRequestView POST: Any logged in user (regular user) can make this request.
+Since Admin the admin level is above the Regular level, admins can also make the request.
+- NewMovieRequestView GET: Only admins can GET all requests.
+Regular users will only GET their own requests.
+All other users are unauthorized.
+- ApproveMovieRequest: Movies requests can only be accepted by Admins.
+- DeleteMovieRequestView: Only authenticated users (at least the regular level) who created the request can delete it.
+- NewCommentView: Only authenticated users with level above and including Regular can make this request.
+- NewMovieRatingView: Only authenticated users with level above and including Regular can make this request.
+- RejectMovieRequestView: Only Admins can reject a movie request.
+- GetUserInfoView: Only authenticated users with level above and included Regular can make this request.
+- DeleteCommentView: Either an admin or the user who created the comment can delete it.

+10. Security
+- Passwords must be complex with numbers, letters, and at least a symbol.
+They must be longer than 8 characters.
+- Once the password is entered, it is hashed and only the hashed value is stored in the database.
+- On login, each user will get their user token which is used for authentication and authorization when making API calls

 All the above features are implemented in models.py (model definition), serializers.py (serialize the incoming objects to valid models), urls.py (to define endpoints), and views.py (for functional implementation and logic).

 ## Populating real IMDB data: